aishwarya-modi/Gameskraft/readme.md

 *For access to the current database on MongoDb Atlas, IP whitelisting needs to be done.*

 For Frontend Deployment
+1) Download the code from https://drive.google.com/file/d/1Mfb6a32JKXON4VXek-ISARMfqpckT-q_/view?usp=sharing
-1) Go to android folder
+2) Go to android folder
-2) run ./gradlew assembleRelease
+3) run ./gradlew assembleRelease
-3) Go to android/app/build/outputs/apk/release and copy and  upload app-release.apk
+4) Go to android/app/build/outputs/apk/release and copy and  upload app-release.apk